tgallag7/Neural-Networks-Project/README.md

 **Instructions:**

-- Open NeuralNetworksProject.ipybn file in Google Colab and run each cell in file
+- Open NeuralNetworksProject.ipynb file in Google Colab and run each cell in file

 **Network Architecture:**